PamelaZhan/load_eligibility_model/README.md

 - Accessible via Streamlit Community Cloud.

 ## Dataset
-The application is trained on the **German Credit Risk dataset**, a dataset for evaluating creditworthiness.
+The application is trained on the **German Credit data**, a dataset for evaluating creditworthiness.
 It includes features like:
-- Age
+- Gender
-- Job
+- Dependents
-- Housing status
+- Education
-- Credit amount
+- Monthly Income
-- Duration of credit
-- Purpose of loan
+- LoanAmount
 - And other factors influencing credit risk.